stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 ## Prescriptive Vs Descriptive Architecture

 A **prescriptive architecture** captures the design decisions made prior to the system's construction (as-conceived SWA).
 A **descriptive architecture** describes how the system has actually been built (as-implemented SWA).

+## Architectural Evolution

+When a system evolves, ideally its prescriptive architecture should be modified first.
+However, in practice this almost never happens.